How to Insert Your Picture/Avatar into Your WordPress Blog

 The WordPress Blogs of the Day page: This page lists the top posts from the top blogs of the day.
 If your blog is included in this list, a smaller version of the picture you’ve uploaded to your profile appears next to the listing.

-*The Freshly Pressed: Also called a fresh post, this appears on the main WordPress.com page under the Freshly Pressed tab.
-If the WordPress spotlight shines in your direction, your picture is displayed here for your own 15 minutes of WordPress fame.
+The Freshly Pressed: Also called a fresh post, this appears on the WordPress main page under the Freshly Pressed tab.
+If the WordPress spotlight shines in your direction, your picture is displayed here for your 15 minutes of WordPress fame.

 The WordPress directory (by topic) of its community blogs: This directory is called the Tags page.
 Bloggers on WordPress can tag their posts with keywords that help define the topics of their posts; WordPress collects all those tagged posts and sorts them by name on the Tags page.